CrystalMiaoshu/PAFBenchmark/README.md

 ## How to Get Datasets

-Because we upload all the data to the cloud server, if the user needs any dataset, you can click the corresponding download address.
+We upload all the datasets to the cloud server.
+The user can click to download the datasets.

  - Pedestrian Detection Dataset [download](https://pan.baidu.com/s/1LBbyy7O5Y8ZpGZkQ2gy9eg)(Extraction code：e1eq)